Microbial-Ecology-Group/AMRplusplus/docs/configuration.md

 Configuration
 -------------

+The pipeline source code comes with two configuration files that can be used to set environment variables and default command-line options.
+These configuration files can be found in the root source code directory and are called **nextflow.config** and **params.config**.

+The **nextflow.config** file mainly contains parameters regarding how AMR++ will run on your computing cluster using the ```--profile``` parameter.

-The pipeline source code comes with a configuration file that can be used to set environment variables or default command-line options.
-Setting these variables before hand may be useful in situations when you do not want to specify a long list of options from the command line.
-This configuration file can be found in the root source code directory and is called **nextflow.config**.
-You can modify this file, save the changes, and run the pipeline directly.
+The **params.config** contains parameters that control which files are being analyzed and parameters for the software in the pipeline.
+Setting the variables in the **params.config** before hand may be useful in situations when you do not want to specify a long list of options from the command line or want to have a seperate file for each project.
+You can modify these files, save the changes, and run the pipeline directly.
+More details below.

 Customize Environment Variables using profiles